Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Analysis

 Intuitively, when there is no deviation under the adaptive policy~\ref{alg:policy-two}, the clicking probability never decreases, so the expected utility under fixed and adaptive decreasing policies is the same.
-When at least one reduction occurs, look at the step right after the first deviation: being more conservative does not increase the expected clicking rate nor the expected opinion drift, so the expected clicking rate can be bounded from below by the case with maximum number of reductions and the expected opinion drift can be bounded from above by the one-reduction case.
-These two bounds give a threshold on $\lambda$: below it, the adaptive policy~\ref{alg:policy-two} strictly outperforms the fixed policy~\ref{alg:policy-one}; otherwise they are comparable (or the fixed policy can win).
-Ultimately, the proposition states that the adaptive decreasing policy can outperform the fixed policy in expected utility if the agent's emphasis on content consumption is less than this threshold.
+If a deviation is triggered, the adaptive policy becomes more conservative from that point on (it reduces future clicking), which costs some expected clicks but also reduces how far the opinion drifts away from $x_{s,0}$.
+Ultimately, Proposition~\ref{prop:finite-adaptive-better-than-fixed} states that the adaptive decreasing policy wins in expected utility if drift reduction dominates the click loss.
 Note also that the bound on $\lambda$ is a sufficient but not necessary condition; outside this range, the adaptive policy~\ref{alg:policy-two} may still outperform the fixed policy~\ref{alg:policy-one}.